thomasstrassmann/all-about-bass/README.md

 ---
 ### Scope
 In this section, the assumption is made that each visitor has different goals or ambitions.
-One may just want to meet new musicians, another may want to learn more about the instrument, and another may want to find inspiration.
+One may just want to explore new musicians, another may want to learn more about the instrument, and another may want to find inspiration.
 Knowing about these different wants and needs are important to implement the site for the target groups.

 To get there, the user must realize at first glance that there are three separate and extensive pages (index, history, influential players) that are easy to reach and only require a maximum of 1-2 clicks.

 Now much has been written about what is possible.
 What is not feasible and therefore limits the page is the implementation of dynamic content, because in this module JavaScript is not used.
 The exception to the rule is the hamburger menu (a pure HTML and CSS hamburger menu is simply much more complex and time-consuming to implement).
+Because JavaScript is only a few lines of code, it will be implemented in a script tag below every HTML page, instead of creating an external file.

 ---
 ### Structure